Philip Engel

 [+]

 In the moduli space of abelian differentials, there is an equidistributed (with respect to the Masur-Veech volume form) subset formed by square-tiled surfaces.
 This paper studies which proportion of the volume is due to square-tiled surfaces formed from a fixed number of vertical or horizontal cylinders.
 It turns out that the one-cylinder contribution is asymptotic to the inverse of the genus.
-My appendix computes this contribution to the volume using some simple Hurwitz theory. - Stable pair
+My appendix computes this contribution to the volume using some simple Hurwitz theory. - The number of

 convex tilings of the sphere by triangles, squares, or hexagons (with Peter Smillie).